-Social interactions can be really important when working from home but you need to learn how to be selective and, most of all, how not to get distracted during normal working hours with news, social media, and conversations.
+Social interactions can be significant when working from home.
+Still, you need to learn how to be selective and, most of all, how not to get distracted during normal working hours with news, social media, and conversations.

-In fact, up to 80% of the time people spend online at work have nothing to do with their job: this results in loss of productivity, decreased performance, and mistakes.
-Stay focused on what you’re doing and you’ll be rewarded by your results!
+In fact, up to 80% of the time people spend online at work has nothing to do with their job: this results in decreased productivity and decreased performance and mistakes.
+Stay focused on what you’re doing, and your results reward you!
 Also, your mental health will benefit a lot from this.

 12. Do not mix work and household chores

-Working from home can transform everyone in Cinderella, at a big cost.
-Try not to let too much housework seep into working hours otherwise, you will never catch a break and you’ll end up hate working from home.
+Working from home can transform everyone in Cinderella, at a high cost.
+Try not to let too much housework seep into working hours; otherwise, you will never catch a break, and you’ll end up hate working from home.